These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to describe functional limitations caused by facial disfigurement

-Why: The DBQ has a specific section asking about functional impact of scars on daily activities and occupational functioning.
+The DBQ has a specific section asking about functional impact of scars on daily activities and occupational functioning.
 If you report only the cosmetic appearance and not functional consequences, the examiner may underestimate the severity.

-Do this instead: Prepare specific examples of how disfigurement limits work, social interaction, or daily function.
+Instead: Prepare specific examples of how disfigurement limits work, social interaction, or daily function.
 Include psychological impact such as social avoidance, depression, or PTSD symptoms triggered by appearance-related events.

 Impact: DC 7800 50-80% range where functional impairment supports the highest credible rating